-Nominations are accepted from U.S. accredited academic and non-profit research institutions.
-For the purpose of this award, an institution generally includes all associated departments, medical schools and graduate schools.

-Individual components of multi-component institutions (e.g., University of California Los Angeles and University of California Berkeley within the University of California system, or Harvard University and Beth Israel Deaconess Medical Center within the Harvard system) are sufficiently independent to be considered individual institutions.
+- Nominations must be made on behalf of the institution by an authorized institutional representative (e.g., Nominating Committee Chair, Division Chair, Dean of Research, or President). - Each institution is allowed a maximum of one nomination in one of the two available Pathway award types.
+Institutions may not submit nominees for more than one award type in a single annual application cycle. - Initiator - Accelerator - Nominations are accepted from U.S. accredited academic and non-profit research institutions.
+For the purpose of this award, an institution generally includes all associated departments, medical schools and graduate schools. - Individual components of multi-component institutions (e.g., University of California Los Angeles and University of California Berkeley within the University of California system, or Harvard University and Beth Israel Deaconess Medical Center within the Harvard system) are sufficiently independent to be considered individual institutions.
 Institutions must have a unique (DUNS) and/or (IPF) number to be considered independent.

-Nomination of more than the one allowable nominee may result in the administrative disapproval of all nominations from the same institution.

-Any applications received without the appropriate institutional nomination will be administratively disapproved.

-The Association encourages nomination of individuals from diverse backgrounds, including minority groups that are underrepresented in biomedical research.
-For the purpose of this program, underrepresented racial and ethnic minority groups are defined as American Indians or Alaska Natives, African Americans, Hispanics or institution (postdoctoral fellow for Initiator, independent faculty appointment for Accelerator).
+- Nomination of more than the one allowable nominee may result in the administrative disapproval of all nominations from the same institution. - Any applications received without the appropriate institutional nomination will be administratively disapproved. - The Association encourages nomination of individuals from diverse backgrounds, including minority groups that are underrepresented in biomedical research.
+For the purpose of this program, underrepresented racial and ethnic minority groups are defined as American Indians or Alaska Natives, African Americans, Hispanics or Latinos, and Native Hawaiians or Other Pacific Islanders. - Nominees must have the appropriate full-time position to be eligible for the award at the sponsoring institution (postdoctoral fellow for Initiator, independent faculty appointment for Accelerator). - Nominees are required to devote at least 75% of their total time and effort to research during the funding period.
+In addition, nominees must devote a specific required percent effort for each of the award types.